 The representation of a real-world application, such as a mobile application, web application, web service, or rich client.

 A bug tracker or ticketing system that is used primarily by software developers to track sprint and project work.
-Examples: JIRA, TFS, CA Agile Central (Rally), and so on.
+Examples: JIRA, Azure DevOps, Rally, and so on.

-A system-wide configuration setup for a specific ALM service.
-A connector is used to create an ALM Connection to sync tasks to the ALM.
+A system-wide configuration setup for a specific Issue Tracker service.
+A connector is used to create an Issue Tracker Connection to sync tasks to the Issue Tracker.

-A project-specific integration based on an ALM Connector.
-The connection syncs SD Elements project tasks to a specified ALM project.
+A project-specific integration based on an Issue Tracker Connector.
+The connection syncs SD Elements project tasks to a specified Issue Tracker project.

 Steps or additional controls added to a task’s solution when certain conditions match a project’s settings.
 Also known as a Task amendment.